Myopia Management in Conroe: Slow Nearsightedness & Protect Long-Term Vision

 A boy is sitting on a chair at a desk, holding a pen and writing in a book.

-Who Is a Candidate for Myopia Management?
+Is My Child a Good Candidate for Myopia Control?

-• Have a family history of myopia
+• Have a family history of nearsightedness

 A young child is undergoing an eye examination with an optometrist, wearing an eyepiece device with a white headband.